dellius-alexander/CRUDRepository/README.md

 The CRUDRepository is a Python project designed to provide a generic implementation of Create, Read, Update, and Delete (CRUD) operations for various databases.
-It uses the concept of repositories to abstract the data access layer, allowing for easy switching between different databases.
+It uses the Repository design pattern to abstract the data access layer, allowing for easy switching between different databases using the Factory pattern in which each database object implements a Singleton object.

 The project includes classes for handling different types of databases such as PostgreSQL, MySQL, and MariaDB.
 Each of these classes implements